 Electives may be taken from journalism and allied fields, permitting the student to specialize in one international discipline such as economics, environmental studies, or political science, or in a combination of graduate courses in other disciplines with approval of the Graduate Program Director.

 Internship 6 sem. hrs.

 JOU 5V01 International Journalism Internship

+Total 36 sem. hrs

 LATIN AMERICAN STUDIES

 Director: Lizbeth Souza-Fuertes